UFC 321: Aspinall vs. Gane: Predictions & Analysis

 A few statistical edges stand out.
 Dern throws significantly more leather — a 2.6 sig. strike per minute gap.
 Jandiroba is far more active with takedowns, averaging 1.2 more per 15 minutes.
 Jandiroba has tighter striking defense, making opponents miss more often.

 The Pick: Virna Jandiroba over Mackenzie Dern.
-The model gives Jandiroba a slight nod at 60% — this could easily go either way.
+The model gives Jandiroba a slight nod at 58% — this could easily go either way.
+The market implies 56% for Dern, but our model sees only 42%.
+That 14-point gap favoring Jandiroba is worth watching.

 Umar Nurmagomedov vs Mario Bautista